instant-coffee/instant-coffee/README.md

 ## About Me

 My strengths sit at the intersection of craft-focused UI engineering and clear, structured thinking.
-I’m comfortable owning ambiguous problems end-to-end—prototyping ideas, validating them, collaborating across teams, and shipping improvements tied to measurable outcomes.
+I’m comfortable owning ambiguous problems end-to-end; prototyping ideas, validating them, collaborating across teams, and shipping improvements tied to measurable outcomes.

 I also have strong instincts around systems and architecture.